cjacker/opensource-toolchain-ch32v/README.md

 ```

-* edit 'User/main.c' to setup correct GPIO port according to the board schematic.

-for flappyboard, the LED connect to PB8.
+* edit 'User/main.c' to setup correct GPIO port according to the schematic.
+For flappyboard, the LED connect to PB8.

 then type `make` to build the project.